open-physiology/open-physiology-viewer/manual/model.md

  The ApiNATOMY input data is a JSON model that matches the [ApiNATOMY JSON Schema](../schema/index.html).
 The schema provides a contract between the input data and the lyph viewer component.
 Follow the link above to see the bootprint of the schema.

 # Data Model

+Knowledge representation in ApiNATOMY has its basis in the constraints of forming tissue domain architecture.
+In particular, physiological system experts identify compartmental models of primary functional tissue units, so-called `pFTUs`.
+A `pFTU` is a cuff wrapped around a central (endothelial, epithelial or neural) canal, such that no two points within this domain are beyond average diffusion distance for small molecules.
+Two types of transfer processes occur over pFTUs: `advective` solid flow along the lumen of the vessel (mass fluid transport, e.g., urine along the ureter), and `diffusive` solute flow between the lumen of the vessel and the rest of the tissue cuff (e.g., calcium ions through a membrane channel).
+A pFTU therefore represents a point of transition between long and short range molecular interactions.

- In the nutshell, the lyph viewer expects as input a JSON object that contains sets of entities which are either nodes, links, lyphs, materials or groups which contain subsets of these entities.
+ Technically, an ApiNATOMY model is a JSON object that contains sets of entities which are either nodes, links, lyphs, materials, coalescences, channels, trees, or groups which contain subsets of these entities.
   Properties of these objects reflect the meaning and parameters of the associated physiological elements (connections, processes or tissue composition) as well as provide positioning constraints that help us to assemble them into structurally correct models of physiology.

   <img class="screen-shot no-border" src="asset/classDiagram.png">

- In this manual, we explain, using small examples, how ApiNATOMY data model definitions render into graphical elements displayed by the lyph viewer.
+ In this manual, we explain, using small examples, how ApiNATOMY data model definitions render into graphical elements displayed by the ApiNATOMY lyph viewer.

 ## Resource
  All ApiNATOMY modelling elements have a common ancestor, an abstract resource that defines common properties present in all objects of the model.

  All entities come with basic properties such as `id` and `name` to identify the physiological element.
 The identifiers of all entities must be unique, the tool will issue a warning if this is not the case.

- Each object has a read-only property `class` (the user does not need to specify it, it is assigned automatically) that returns its class from the ApiNATOMY data model, such as `Node`, `Link`, `Lyph`, `Region`, `Border`, `Material`, `External`, `Group`, `Tree`, `Coalescence`, or `Graph`.
+ Each object has a read-only property `class` (the user does not need to specify it, it is assigned automatically) that returns its class from the ApiNATOMY data model, such as `Node`, `Link`, `Lyph`, `Region`, `Border`, `Material`, `External`, `Group`, `Tree`, `Channel`, `Coalescence`, or `Graph`.
 The property `external` may be used to keep a reference to an external data source that defines or describes the entity, i.e., the [Foundational Model of Anatomy (FMA)](http://si.washington.edu/projects/fma) ontology.

  The property `infoFields` lists properties that are shown in the information panel of the viewer.
 These properties are typically set by default for all entities of certain type, but may also be overridden for individual objects.
 For example, the following value of the `infoFields` property of a lyph object
  ```json